RWTH-EBC/ADDMo/README.md

 Executing this command in the terminal where your virtual environment is activated will launch the GUI: addmo-gui

-Select the respective "tool" via the tabs:
+## Functionalities accessible via the GUI:

 ## Data tuning
 ### Auto Data Tuning: